Convergence Rate Analysis of LION: Conclusion

 \section{Conclusion}

 This paper provides a comprehensive convergence rate analysis on the LION optimizer, a novel algorithm tailored for deep learning.
-We conclude that LION converges at the rate of $\bO(\sqrt{d}K^{-1/4})$ under the gradient $\ell_1$ norm, exactly matching the theoretical lower bound for stochastic optimization algorithms with respect to $K$.
+We conclude that LION converges at the rate of $\bO(\sqrt{d}K^{-1/4})$ under the gradient $\ell_1$ norm, exactly matching the theoretical lower bound for stochastic optimization algorithms with respect to $K$ and achieving the currently best known dependence on the problem dimension $d$.
 Extensive experiments on vision and language tasks show that the gradient \(\ell_1/\ell_2\) norm ratio aligns with \(\Theta(\sqrt{d})\), confirming that our convergence rate also matches the theoretical lower bound with respect to \(d\) in the empirical sense.
 Our analysis covers both constrained and unconstrained settings, establishing robust theoretical support for the empirical effectiveness observed with LION.